SAP-samples/btp-terraform-samples/released/import/README.md

 We have different option to retrieve this data.
 We can:

-- determine it via the SAP BTP Cockpit.
+- determine it via the *SAP BTP Cockpit*.
-- use the BTP CLI to extract the data.
+- use the *BTP CLI* to extract the data.
 We recommend using the `-format json` option.
-- use the Terraform provider namely the data sources for the corresponding resources.
+- use the Terraform provider namely the *data sources* for the corresponding resources.

 Or we can also use a combination of the above.